Wolfgang Bibel: Habilitation procedure at the Technical University of Munich

 In the academic year 1970/1971, he was Assistant Professor of Computer Science at the computer science section of the Mathematics Department of the Wayne State University in Detroit.
 In 1985, he was Visiting Associate Professor at the Duke University.
-He declined offers from the Technical University of Berlin, Vrije Universiteit Amsterdam, Technische Universität Wien and the University of Ulm.
+He declined offers from the Technische Universität Berlin, Vrije Universiteit Amsterdam, Technische Universität Wien and the University of Ulm.

 Time after TU Munich

 In 1987, he became Professor of Computer Science at the University of British Columbia in Vancouver and one year later Adjunct Professor, an honorary title awarded to him by the university, because he then moved to the Technische Universität Darmstadt.

 In the winter semester 1985/1986, Bibel represented the chair he was later appointed to for the first time.
 On October 1, 1988 he became Professor of Intellectics at then Department of Computer Science of the Technische Universität Darmstadt.
 At this time Bibel was already 50.
 The TU Darmstadt was the 16th employer and also the last of Bibel.
 It was also the first stable and appropriate working environment for Bibel.
 For the academic year 1991/1992 he took over the office as Dean of the Department of Computer Science of the TU Darmstadt.
 During this time he led three appointment commissions.
 Among them were Oskar von Stryk and Karsten Weihe.
 In his time, he also built up his research group and made the TU Darmstadt one of the leading universities for artificial intelligence worldwide.
 The most outstanding scientific project was the National Priority Programme Deduction, funded by the German Research Foundation (DFG).
 The project led to Germany assuming a leading position in artificial intelligence.
 He has been Professor emeritus since 2004.

 At the request of Bibel, Wolfgang Wahlster received his first honorary doctorate from the TU Darmstadt and John Alan Robinson the Humboldt Prize in 1994, which included a six-month stay at the Technical University of Darmstadt.
 By 2017, twenty-five of his doctoral students or staff were professors.
-He worked as Section Editor of the Artificial Intelligence Journal.
+He worked as Section Editor of the journal Artificial Intelligence.